 The French do not like to do business over dinner.
 Dinner is more of a social event and a time to enjoy good food, wine and discussion.
 Be prepared to discuss French culture, heritage and politics.

-In France cooking is considered as a form of art.
-Enjoying good food and (French!) wine is highly appreciated.
+In France, cooking is a form of art.
+Enjoying good food and (French) wine is highly appreciated.

 Use of business cards

 Business cards should mention academic title and job title.
 Give your card to the receptionist or secretary upon arrival.
-At meetings, business cards are exchanged after the initial introductions.
+At meetings, attendees exchange business cards after the initial introductions.